MicrosoftDocs/mixed-reality/enthusiast-guide/mixed-reality-software.md

 This update to Windows includes the latest version of the Cortana app, which is currently US English-only and no longer supports certain mixed-reality specific commands such as "Take a picture" and "Take a video."
 You'll still be able to use the new Cortana to launch apps, and it also supports new productivity focused commands like, "When's my next meeting?" or "Send an email to <name> that I'm running late."

 #### Additional updates in available in 19041.546 (released October 2020)
-This desktop monthly servicing update includes following changes for Windows Mixed Reality devices:
+This desktop monthly servicing update includes the following changes for Windows Mixed Reality devices:
 * Reduces distortions and aberrations in Windows Mixed Reality head-mounted displays (HMD).
 * Adds support for upcoming HP Windows Mixed Reality motion controllers.
 * Changes the behavior of the 90Hz refresh rate setting in Windows Mixed Reality to no longer automatically switch back to 60Hz in certain cases when 90Hz cannot be achieved.